digital-blueprint/toolkit/packages/file-handling/README.md

 #### `dbp-nextcloud-file-picker-file-downloaded`

-This event is sent if one file is downloaded, the payload has the file, filedata and the max number of uploaded files.
+This event is sent if one file is downloaded, the payload has the `file`, `fileData` and the max number of uploaded files.
 **Payload**: `{"file": file, "data": fileData, "maxUpload": maxUpload}`

 #### `dbp-nextcloud-file-picker-file-uploaded`

-Send the directory to filesink
+Send the directory to `file-sink`
 **Payload**: `{path: path}`

 #### `dbp-nextcloud-file-picker-file-uploaded-finished`